liebki/RawgNET/README.md

 ## Features

 ### New
-- Thanks to sgamesdev, I got reminded that the achievements are missing, those are included by now
+- Thanks to sgamesdev, I got reminded that the screenshots are missing too, those are included by now

 ### General
-- Get a "Game" object including the complete data like images, description and more..
+- Get a "Game" object including the complete data like images, description, achievements, screenshots and many more things..

 ## Usage